realm/realm-java/ESOF-docs/Evolution.md

 Regarding "Separate Concerns in Modules", after working closely with this project we definitely agree that Realm modules could be better organized.
 Each Realm module is extensive and has a lot of functionalities which consequently affects the maintability.

+The "Couple Architecture Components Loosely" metric is successful.
+In fact, realm hides implementation details on many interfaces, reducing dependencies between components.

 The seven metric, in this project, isn't reliable at all because Realm architecture components are inside "realm" folder.
 This metric analysed the root folder, so we cannot conclude anything relatively to the result.

+Although the realm is a complex project bringing many functionality to those who use it, they can comply with the "Keeping Your Codebase Small" parameter.
+This has certainly been achieved by several refactoring sessions over time.

 In terms of clean code, we can see that the main developers try and encourage all the contributors to use the best practices.
 So, the contribution guidelines are well explained and strictly followed by all users.